The Robot is an execution agent, meaning that you have to provide it with the automation projects you want it to run.

 Robots that are connected to Orchestrator still need to download and unzip the automation packages locally to execute them.
 Consequently, when you deploy a package to an environment (create a process) in Orchestrator, it is automatically installed on all the Robot machines from the indicated environment, in the

-If for some reason an automation project is no longer available locally, it is marked with the update icon in the UiPath Robot tray.
+If for some reason an automation project is no longer available locally, it is marked with the update icon in the Robot Tray or Agent Desktop.
 When you click this button, the package is downloaded and unzipped in the

 %USERPROFILE%\.nuget\Packages folder is automatically created when you first deploy a package to an environment (create a process) in Orchestrator.

 If the automation project is not available locally when you start a job in Orchestrator, it automatically downloads it in the

 %USERPROFILE%\.nuget\Packages folder and all other dependencies (activities), and then starts the execution.